mortadaNotGenius/Sparta-Client/Auto Mine.md

-# Designed for minecraft bedrock and java.
+# Designed for Minecraft bedrock and java.

 + Auto break